Written by Diane Cameron, UER Expert Advisory Panel Member

 In our backyard about a block away from the park, we have a large white pine, a small redbud tree, and some shrubs.
 About two weeks ago, my husband installed a beehive, and we are happy to see our bees gathering nectar and pollen from our flowering native trees.
 Our backyard forest patch connects with that of our neighbors.
 With a few more neighbors planting trees in their backyards, we could have full continuity with these park woods – a forest corridor letting wildlife, breezes, and water flow freely, heard but not seen.

-Forest patches can and should exist across property boundaries, so that they can reach a meaningful size and provide respite to many people as well as other flora and fauna.
+Forest patches can and should exist across property boundaries so that they can reach a meaningful size and provide respite to many people as well as other flora and fauna.
 They need the freedom to begin in parklands and stretch between houses and across subdivisions.
-When they do, they become the self-sustaining, living systems that they were meant to be – and that benefit us all in so many ways.
+When they do, they become the self-sustaining, living systems that they were meant to be – and that benefits us all in so many ways.

 Right now, the Montgomery Parks Department is conducting a public survey as part of its periodic park planning exercise known as the PROS Plan (Parks, Recreation, and Open Space).
 So far, 315 people have taken this survey, and, thankfully, “Preservation of natural resources” is the number one priority so far.